 The summer registration fee is $50.

-3 units, AICAD studio, guest artists / studio visits
+3 credits, individual AICAD studio space, guest artists / studio visits

 Not included in program fee: